 - Interstate Compact.
 Or ICPC as it is commonly called, is the agreement between the state that your baby is born and the state that you live in .
 It is necessary to get the approval of the “leaving ” state and the “welcoming ” state in order for you to bring your baby home.
 You may be fortunate in that your child was born in a state like Arkansas where you have actually finalized your adoption in the state of Arkansas 10 days after the consent was taken .
 If not , you will need to wait in the state in which your child was born until you have ICPC clearance.
 This usually takes 7 to 10 days.

 - Finalize the Adoption.
 The state that the baby was born in may offer finalization to out of state adopting families.
 California is an example of a state that allows this.
 The attorney will file the adoption petition with the court , and you generally do not have to appear.
 It can be finalized via a telephone conference.
 This will probably be less expensive than having to retain a second attorney in the state that you are living in to finalize there .
 Keep in mind though that not all states will allow you to finalize there if you are not a resident.

 We hope that you have found the above guide to be helpful.
 We at Chosen Parents™ receive calls daily from potential adopting families that call us and lament that they have been waiting for years to adopt , and that they are unable to proceed with a service that has birth mother situations available because they hired an agency that demanded all of their money up front and they do not give refunds.
-Some of these services have been around for many years and they may have had good results at one time, but the face of adoption is quickly changing , and although they may have good intentions, most of them are unable to fulfill the dreams of all of the adopting families that they have taken on in a reasonable time.
+Some of these services have been around for many years and they may have had good results at one time, but the face of adoption is quickly changing , and although most have good intentions, some of them are unable to fulfill the dreams of all of the adopting families that they have taken on in a reasonable time.